 Aluminum Corporation of China (CHINALCO)

-The Australian share market yesterday closed significantly lower as investors anticipated further drop in Europe and US.
-The benchmark S&P/ASX200 index fell 132.7 points, or 3.4 per cent, to 3723.4, while the broader All Ordinaries index declined 131.7 points, or 3.4 per cent, to 3710.8.
+The Australian market was treading water on Monday in the midst of a combination of negative news from overseas and in the domestic scene.
+The benchmark S&P/ASX200 index fell 94.4 points, or 2.82 per cent, at 3250.1, while the broader All Ordinaries plunged 93.1 points, or 2.82 per cent, to 3203.8.